JEGGEgit/Checklist/README.md

 Simply open with a **web browser** and the file can be edited with a **text editor**.
 A single HTML file contains the CSS style and a JavaScript for dynamic processing.

+Tested with Edge and Firefox on Windows and with Chrome on Android.

 Usage
 -----

 1. Copy the single file to a working directory
 2. Open the file with a web browser
 3. The complete checklist is displayed
-4. With a mouse click on a single element, the point is checked
+4. Click or touch on a single element to selected/unselected item
-5. If you only want to see one list item at a time, first select [Individual]
+5. First select [Individual] for only one list item at a time
 6. [Clear all] deletes all already marked points (after confirmation)

 Demo